-The Start Up Entrepreneur Programme is run by the Irish Naturalisation and Immigration service.
+The Start Up Entrepreneur Programme (STEP) is run by the Irish Naturalisation and Immigration service.

 It allows non-eea nationals and their families acquire residency status in Ireland once they commit to starting a business in Ireland.